Enveloppe/obsidian-mkdocs-publisher-python/README.md

 - The script will not delete the file and folder if you change the `category` key.
 Beware of this.
 - Share "all" can be long on big vault.
 - File with same name can have some problem while scanning, because I don't keep your folder structure.
 Please, beware of this !
 Don't forget you can use `title` if you want a specific name (and this name already exist).
+- Embed file, part and citation doesn't work.
+The script will clean that !

 # Frontmatter and option
 ## Script